THE MINERS REST

 Witherspoon Property Holdings Ltd. became owners of the property in 2012.

 After a period of struggling to stay open; in October 2012 plans were submitted to the Staffordshire Moorlands District Council to develop the building and the connected land into one commercial unit and sixteen flats.
-The plans went public in November and the planning permission is still pending, Cheadle Town Council recommended refusal of the plans; a petition against the proposal containing 522 names was also received.
+The plans went public in November and Cheadle Town Council recommended refusal of the plans; a petition against the proposal containing 522 names was also received.

 Samuel Thorley (1871 Census, Staffordshire Sentinel 1875, 1881 Census)